 - Kosher Salt and freshly cracked pepper to taste

 - Chopped parsley and more parmesan to garnish

-- In a medium mixing bowl, mix together egg yolks, milk and cheese with a fork or whisk.
+- While bringing the water to a boil, in a medium mixing bowl, mix together egg yolks, milk, and parmesan cheese with a fork or whisk.
 Set aside.

-In a large high sided saute pan over medium high heat, cook chopped bacon to desired crispness.
+- In a large high sided saute pan or large skillet over medium high heat, cook chopped bacon to desired crispness.
 At this point, you could remove or keep the rendered bacon fat, it's entirely up to you.
 Once done, turn heat to low and add garlic.
 Stir well, making sure garlic doesn't burn.